gl-cli/glab/docs/source/cluster/agent/bootstrap.md

-      --helm-release-name string                Name of the Flux HelmRelease manifest. (default "gitlab-agent") --helm-release-namespace string           Namespace of the Flux HelmRelease manifest. (default "flux-system") --helm-release-target-namespace string    Namespace of the GitLab Agent deployment. (default "gitlab-agent") --helm-repository-filepath string         Filepath within the GitLab Agent project to commit the Flux HelmRepository to. (default "gitlab-helm-repository.yaml")
+      --helm-release-name string                Name of the Flux HelmRelease manifest. (default "gitlab-agent") --helm-release-namespace string           Namespace of the Flux HelmRelease manifest. (default "flux-system") --helm-release-target-namespace string    Namespace of the GitLab Agent deployment. (default "gitlab-agent") --helm-release-values strings             Local path to values.yaml files --helm-release-values-from strings        Kubernetes object reference that contains the values.yaml data key in the format '<kind>/<name>', where kind must be one of: (Secret,ConfigMap)
+      --helm-repository-filepath string         Filepath within the GitLab Agent project to commit the Flux HelmRepository to. (default "gitlab-helm-repository.yaml")
       --helm-repository-name string             Name of the Flux HelmRepository manifest. (default "gitlab") --helm-repository-namespace string        Namespace of the Flux HelmRepository manifest. (default "flux-system")